mararap/minishell/docs/04-signal.md

 `sigaction()` installs a signal disposition: it tells the kernel:

-* which signal you care about
+* which signal we care about
 * what handler to run
 * which extra flags to use
 * which other signals to block while the handler runs